Who Is At Fault After a Florida T-Bone Car Accident?

-There is a type of side-impact car accident scene that has become common on TV and in the movies.
-It’s the one where the camera is in the vantage point of a passenger in the front seat of a car, pointed at the driver.
+In the tv and movies, there is a common type of side-impact car accident scene where the camera is in the vantage point of a passenger in the front seat of a car, pointed at the driver.
 All of a sudden, another vehicle comes hurtling toward the driver’s side of the car (and toward the camera) and collides with the side of the car in a shattering impact.
 As commonplace as this sort of scene has become on-screen, it never ceases to shock and terrify.

 Most people are fortunate enough to only imagine what such a side-impact collision would feel like if experienced in real life.
 However, those who have lived through it know the on-screen version pales in comparison to the actual violence and agony experienced during the course of a real T-bone (a.k.a. “side-impact” or “angular”) collision.
 These are among the deadliest and most devastating of all traffic accidents.